DIPlib/diplib/src/documentation/image.md

 \class dip::Image

-Represents an image with all associated information.
+\brief Represents an image with all associated information.

 An Image object is the core of the *DIPlib* library, as all functionality revolves around images.
 Some image manipulation is provided as class